Impact Factor 4.157 | CiteScore 3.5

-Forensic Psychiatry spans the fields of psychiatry, public health and safety, law, and criminology.
+Forensic Psychiatry spans the fields of psychiatry, public safety, law, and criminology.
 In addition to clinical and research work, professionals within the field of forensic psychiatry may specialize in civil or criminal work, by applying medical psychiatric expertise in legal contexts, by providing psychiatric evaluations and expert testimony, or by studying the relation between mental disorders and criminal behavior as well as the causes of criminal and anti-social behavior.
-Forensic Psychiatry aims to publish clinical and research findings in our field, as well as persepctives, hypotheses, reviews, clinical case reports, and all other Frontiers tier 1 article types.
+Forensic Psychiatry aims to publish clinical and research findings in our field, as well as perspectives, hypotheses, reviews, clinical case reports, and all other Frontiers tier 1 article types.

 PMCID: all published articles receive a PMCID